modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/TableStorageConfiguration.md

 - RowKey = This is a unique string to identify the People Picker.
   - members
   - owners
-  - guests
 - NativeMinCount (Int32) = The minimum count of people.
 If this number is not met, the field will invalidate the form and advise of the minimum count (red)

 > For the 'owners' field, the minimum value of NativeMinCount is 1.
-For the other PeoplePicker fields, 'members' and 'guests', the minimum value of NativeMinCount is 0.
+For the 'members' PeoplePicker field, the minimum value of NativeMinCount is 0.

 - RecommendedMinCount (Int32) = The recommended minimum count of people.
 If this number is not met, the field will advise of the recommended minimum count (yellow)
 - RecommendedMaxCount (Int32) = The recommended maximum count of people.
 If this number is exceeded, the field will advise of the recommended maximum count (yellow)
 - NativeMaxCount (Int32) = The maximum count of people.
 If this number is exceeded, the field will invalidate the form and advise of the maximum count (red)

-> For the 'members' and 'guests' fields, the maximum value of each individual NativeMaxCount is 5000.
+> For the 'members' fields, the maximum value of each individual NativeMaxCount is 5000.
 However the combined maximum is also 5000.
-For example if 'members' has a value of 3000, then the maximum for 'guests' is 2000.
+For example if 'members' has a value of 3000, then the maximum for 'owners' is 2000.
 (3000 + 2000 = 5000)
+> The 'members' people picker control supports Office 365 groups (mail enabled and security disabled).
+However, only unique and invalid validation works for this client-side.
+The counts used in this field are only taken into account server-side.

 > For the 'owners' field, the maximum value of NativeMaxCount is 20.
 If set higher, CreateTeam will not process any more than 20 owners.